celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

 While all commitments signed over must only consist of subtree roots, its worth noting that non-interactive defaults are just that, defaults!
 It's entirely possible that block producers use some mechanism to notify the signer of the commitments that they must sign over, or even that the block producers are signing the transactions paying for the inclusion of the message on behalf of the users.
 This would render the non-interactive defaults, and the padding accompanied by them, to not be necessary.
 Other solutions are not mutually exclusive to non-interactive defaults, and do not even have to be built by the core team, so covering those solutions in a more in depth way is outside the scope of this ADR.

 However, the default implementation of non-interative defaults is within the scope of this ADR.
 Whatever design we use ultimately needs to support not using the non-interactive defaults.
 Meaning we should be able to encode block data into a square even if the messages are not arranged according to the non-interactive defaults.
-Again, this does not change the requirement that all share commitments signed over in PFDs consist only of subtree roots.
+Again, this does not change the requirement that all share commitments signed over in PFBs consist only of subtree roots.

 ## Detailed Design